 A module that performs inversion on chord signals fed to the CHORD IN S-Poly socket.

 Inversion is a very common practice in musical composition that rearranges the octaves of notes in a chord.
-This revoicing enables the chord to move up and down in pitch without altering its basic harmonic function.
+This revoicing enables the chord to be moved up and down in pitch range without altering its basic harmonic function.

 When there is no inversion the notes are in their standard order – this is called root position.
 So in a basic three note chord (a triad) the root note is the lowest in pitch, the third is higher and the fifth is the highest in pitch.

 First inversion raises the bottom (root) note an octave, second inversion the bottom two notes an octave, and so on.

 This module extends and generalizes the inversion idea so that chords can be shifted into nine different positions (including root position).